iurilandolt/FDF/README.md

 -> https://harm-smits.github.io/42docs/libs/minilibx

-this project complies with the 42 norm.
+<sub>this project complies with the 42 norm.

 `- no for loops.`